 How we do business

-Our recipe for success To deliver the right results the right way, we need healthy, motivated and competent employees, a healthy and ethical business world without corruption, healthy local communities, and we need a healthy global environment.
-That is why we strive to contribute to the best of our efforts on all these areas.
+We continuously strive to deliver the right results the right way.
+To reach our goal we need healthy, motivated and competent employees, a healthy and ethical business world without corruption, healthy local communities, and we need a healthy global environment.

 This report is our way of showing our sustainability impact during 2016, and how we wish to progress in 2017.
 We might be a small player when it comes to changing the world, but the implementation and success of the UN’s sustainable development goals rely on our personal contribution, our contribution as a group and on the contributions and goals set by each nation and the international community at large.

 We live our vision of shaping the maritime industry and do so by taking on the role as a significant player, staying at the forefront of undertaking the challenges to come.
 Being a shaper means that we in times of challenge need to let the possibilities and opportunities shine through, not the constraints.
 We are committed, through our businesses, to contribute to reduce pollution, reduce inequality, promote